bikalims/bika.lims.legacy/bika/lims/docs/API.rst

 ---------------

 Users in Bika LIMS are managed in groups.
-A common group is the `Clients` group, where all users of client contacs are grouped.
+A common group is the `Clients` group, where all users of client contacts are grouped.
 This function gives easy access and is also idempotent::

     >>> clients_group = api.get_group("Clients")